TH3xACE/SUDO_KILLER/README.md

  + Video 8: Scenario 7 - Token Abuse \
     will be available soon

- + Video 9: Scenarion 8 - Environment Exploitation \
+ + Video 9: Scenarion 8 - Environment Variable Exploitation \
     will be available soon